14 Animals With More Than 2 Eyes

 by Ndecam is licensed under CC BY 2.0

-This is the first on our list of animals with more than 2 eyes.
-Did you know that some iguana species possess a third “eye”?
+This is the first animal on our list with more than two eyes.
+Did you know that some iguana species possess a third “eye?

-The top of their skull contains what is known as a parietal eye, which can detect light and dark and control body temperature.
+The top of their skull contains a parietal eye, which can detect light and dark and control body temperature.

-They are better able to survive in their environment thanks to their distinctive adaption.
+They can better survive in their environment thanks to their distinctive adaption.

 It’s crucial to remember that, unlike their two primary eyes, this “eye” cannot produce detailed images.